archlinuxcn/lilac/README.md

 lilac only produces packages and put them in a directory, but doesn't update the pacman repository database.
 You may use [archrepo2](https://github.com/lilydjwg/archrepo2) to do that.

 Make sure you have `kill_children` install as privileged program.
 Try to execute: `kill_children && echo ok`.
 If you install from [archlinuxcn] or AUR, you'll need to be in the `pkg` group (remember to re-login after modifying your groups).
-Note taht there may be security implications for people who can execute this program.
+Note that there may be security implications for people who can execute this program.

 The `build-cleaner` inside `scripts/` needs to be in `$PATH` and runs with `sudo` without a password to release space.